Same-sex marriage in Switzerland

-Same-sex marriage in Switzerland has been legal since 1 July 2022.
+Same-sex marriage has been legal in Switzerland since 1 July 2022.
 Legislation to open marriage to same-sex couples passed the Swiss Parliament in December 2020.
 The law was challenged in a referendum on 26 September 2021 by opponents of same-sex marriage and was approved with the support of 64% of voters and a majority in all 26 cantons.
 The law went into force on 1 July 2022.
 A provision of the law permitting same-sex marriages performed abroad to be recognised in Switzerland took effect on 1 January 2022.
+Switzerland was the seventeenth country in Europe and the 30th in the world to allow same-sex couples to marry.

 Switzerland allowed registered partnerships for same-sex couples from 1 January 2007, following a 2005 referendum.
 These partnerships provided most, but not all, of the rights and benefits of marriage.
-Entering into new partnerships is no longer possible as of 1 July 2022.
+Since the introduction of same-sex marriage on 1 July 2022, registered partnerships are no longer available in Switzerland.